Extensions¶

 metric_name_3\t=\tvalue_3

-The OTH will log metric names to the InfluxDB database using the same tags as InfluxDB event logging uses.
+The OTH will log metric names to InfluxDB databases using the same tags as InfluxDB event logging uses.

 When at least 1 metric is defined, the OTH also automatically calculates the time between build_start and build_end events, and binary_execute_start and binary_execute_end.